-"Academic Dishonesty-Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the course work in which the act is detected or a failing grade in the course without possibility of withdrawal.
-The faculty member may also present the case to the Office of the Dean of Student Life for disciplinary sanctions.
+Students who commit any act of ACADEMIC DISHONESTY may receive from the instructor a failing grade in that part of the course work in which the act is detected or a failing grade in a course without possibility of withdrawal.
+The faculty member may also present the case to the Office of Student Conduct for disciplinary sanctions.
+A student who believes a faculty member has dealt unfairly with him/her in a course involving academic dishonesty may seek relief through the Student Complaint Procedure.

-"Plagiarism-To represent written work taken from another source as one's own is plagiarism.
+PLAGIARISM: To represent written work taken from another source as one's own is plagiarism.
 Plagiarism is a serious offense.
 The academic work of a student must be his/her own.
 One must give any author credit for source material borrowed from him/her.
 To lift content directly from a source without giving credit is a flagrant act.
-To present a borrowed passage without reference to the source after having changed a few words is also plagiarism" [See #2, 3].
+To present a borrowed passage without reference to the source after having changed a few words is also plagiarism.

-"Cheating-No student shall receive or give assistance not authorized by the instructor in taking an examination or in the preparation of an essay, laboratory report, problem assignment, or other project that is submitted for purposes of grade determination."
+CHEATING: No student shall receive or give assistance not authorized by the instructor in taking an examination or in the preparation of an essay, laboratory report, problem assignment or other project which is submitted for purposes of grade determination.

-"Other Type of Academic Dishonesty-Other types of academic offenses, such as the theft of sale of tests, should be reported to the Office of Judicial Affairs at (270) 745-5429 for judicial sanction."
+OTHER TYPES OF ACADEMIC DISHONESTY: Other types of academic offenses, such as the theft or sale of tests, electronic transmission of test, test sharing, etc. will be reported to the Office of Judicial Affairs for disciplinary action.